cerplot/luigi/doc/luigi_patterns.rst

 final destination, that is, not atomically.
 The problem arises because completion checks in luigi are exactly as naive as running :meth:`luigi.target.Target.exists`.
 And in many cases it just means to check if a folder exist on disk.
-During the time we have partially written data, a task depending on that output would think its input is complete.
+During the time we have partially written data, a step depending on that output would think its input is complete.
 This can have devestating effects, as in `the thanksgiving bug
 <http://tarrasch.github.io/luigi-budapest-bi-oct-2015/#/21>`__.